Meaningful Motives: 3 Reasons for Wisdom Tooth Extraction

 Reason #1: Alleviate Aches

 It’s believed that our ancestors developed wisdom teeth to help them survive on a tough diet of uncooked roots, rough meats, nuts, and seeds that could harm their smiles.
-If any chompers were damaged or broken in their youth, these late arrivals ensured they could continue biting and chewing into adulthood.

 Reason #2: Avoid Overcrowding